spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/system-management.md

 ## Administration and Management

-Platform administrators can use this console to perform the following operations:
+Platform administrators can use the system console to perform the following operations:

 - Configure and manage SMTP settings.